Spotlight on Lesser Known History

 Battlefield Preservation

 Even in these difficult times, work continues on preserving the battlefields of the Civil War, American Revolution, and the War of 1812.
-The amazing work of the Battlefields Trust has recently saved land at Sackett's Harbor and is working on many other projects.
+The amazing work of the Battlefields Trust is currently attempting to preserve land at Gaines Mill and Cold Harbor, what some think is the most important land to be preserved at those locations.
 Check them out.